 IB Theater SL IB681S (1st Year) IB658S (2nd Year)

-Grade Levels: 11, 12

-Course Length: 2 years, 1 period

-Credits: 1.00 per year

-1.125 Weighted gra de

-Approximate cost: \$30 for scripts, mak eup, and costumes
+Approximate cost: \$1.25 Weighted grade

-\$122 for IB test (red quired)
+Approximate cost: \$122 for IB test (required)

-Location: Westerville South of nly
+Location: Westerville South only

 IB Theater SL satisfies a Standard Level Group 6 requirement for the International Baccalaureate Diploma.
 Students may also enroll in the two-year course as a course candidate.
-IB Theatre SL is multifaceted, giving students the opportunity engage in theatre as creators, designers, directors and performers.
+IB Theatre SL is multifaceted, giving students the opportunity to engage in theatre as creators, designers, directors and performers.
 Students will work individually and collaboratively as part of an ensemble.
 Through researching, creating, preparing, presenting, and critically reflecting on theatre, students gain a rich understanding of themselves, their community and the world.
 Students will have the opportunity to discover and engage with different forms of theatre across time, place and culture, promoting international-mindedness and appreciation of diversity of theatre.